MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/AD-DS-Getting-Started.md

 ---
 # AD DS Getting Started

->Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Active Directory stores information about objects on the network and makes this information easy for administrators and users to find and use.
 Active Directory uses a structured data store as the basis for a logical, hierarchical organization of directory information.